l-Luna/AltSidesHelper/DOCUMENTATION.md

  - `CopyMountainData`: Whether the alt-side should use the A-Side's mountain location... and is currently broken.
 (True by default.)
  - `CopyEndScreenData`: Whether the alt-side should use the A-Side's end screen.
 (True by default.)

 If `CopyEndScreenData` or `CopyMountainData` are false, you'll need to use a seperate `mapname.meta.yaml` to set those.
 Mountain location is currently bugged.
-An attribute to set the alt-side's end screen title seperately is planned.